Space-time deep neural network approximations for high-dimensional partial differential equations: Introduction

-It is one of the most challenging issues in applied mathematics to approximately solve high-dimensional partial differential equations (PDEs) and most of the numerical approximation methods for PDEs in the scientific literature suffer from the so-called \emph{curse of dimensionality} in the sense that the number of computational operations employed in the corresponding approximation scheme to obtain an approximation precision $\varepsilon >0$ grows exponentially in the PDE dimension and/or the reciprocal of $\varepsilon$ (cf., e.g., \cite[Chapter~1]{Novak2008} and \cite[Chapter~9]{Novak2010} for related concepts and cf., e.g., \cite{HutzenthalerJentzenKruse2018,HutzenthalerPricing2019,BeckHornungEtAl2019,GilesJentzenWelti2019,BeckGononJentzen2020,HenryOudjaneEtAl2019,BeckerBraunwarthEtAl2020} for numerical approximation methods for nonlinear PDEs which do not suffer from the curse of dimensionality).
-Recently, certain deep learning based approximation methods for PDEs have been proposed and various numerical simulations for such methods suggest (cf., e.g., \cite{weinan2017deep,Han2018PNAS,Raissi2018DeepHP,PhamWarin2019,Magill2018NeuralNT,LyeMishraRay2019,LongLuMaDong2018,JacquierOumgari2019,HurePhamWarin2019,HanLong2018,GoudenegeMolent2019,FujiiTakahashi2019,BeckBeckerCheridito2019,Berg2018AUD,ChanMikaelWarin2019, Kolmogorov,BeckJentzenE2019,BeckerCheridito2019,BeckerCheriditoJentzen2019, weinan2018deep,Farahmand2017DeepRL, henry2017deep,Sirignano2018,Dockhorn2019,NueskenRichter2020}) that deep neural network (DNN) approximations might have the capacity to indeed overcome the curse of dimensionality in the sense that the number of real parameters used to describe the approximating DNNs grows at most polynomially in both the PDE dimension $d \in \N = \{1, 2, \ldots\}$ and the reciprocal of the prescribed approximation accuracy $\varepsilon >0$.
-There are now also a few rigorous mathematical results in the scientific literature which substantiate this conjecture by proving that DNNs overcome the curse of dimensionality in approximating solutions of PDEs; cf., e.g., \cite{BernerGrohsJentzen2018, ElbraechterSchwab2018,GrohsWurstemberger2018,HutzenthalerJentzenKruse2019,JentzenSalimovaWelti2018,KutyniokPeterseb2019,ReisingerZhang2019,GrohsJentzenSalimova2019,GononGrohsEtAl2019}.
-Each of the references mentioned in the previous sentence establishes that DNNs overcome the curse of dimensionality in approximating suitable PDE solutions at a fixed time point $T >0$ and on a compact cube $[a, b]^d$ in space but none of the results in these references provides an answer to the question whether the entire PDE solution on $[0, T] \times [a, b]^d$ can be approximated by DNNs without the curse of dimensionality.
+There are now also a few rigorous mathematical results in the scientific literature which substantiate this conjecture by proving that deep ANNs overcome the curse of dimensionality in approximating solutions of PDEs; cf., e.g., \cite{ElbraechterEtAl2022,GrohsWurstemberger2023,JentzenSalimovaWelti2018,KutyniokEtAl2022,ReisingerZhang2020,GrohsJentzenSalimova2022,GononGrohsEtAl2022}.
+Each of the references mentioned in the previous sentence establishes that deep ANNs overcome the curse of dimensionality in approximating suitable PDE solutions at a fixed time point $T >0$ and on a compact cube $[a, b]^d$ in space but none of the results in these references provides an answer to the question whether the entire PDE solution on $[0, T] \times [a, b]^d$ can be approximated by deep ANNs without the curse of dimensionality.